 Download the Conference Programme

 Download Posters Displayed at the Conference

 The following short interviews provides thoughts on the conference content obtained from a range of spreakers and attendees.

 Prior to the conference an article highlighting the relevance of the discussions to farmers was published in The Courier and Press & Journal Farm Focus Supplement and reproduced as a SEFARI blog: https://sefari.scot/blog/2018/11/27/how-might-our-farmers-adapt-to-a-public-money-for-public-goods-regime

 An overview of tweets from the #landuseconf conference is available via Wakelet at https://t.co/DjtWw39JCU

 BBC Alba recorded a piece on the conference which was broadcast on Radio Scotland Highlands & Islands and in the An La news programme on BBC Alba TV.
-The BBC Radio Scotland Out of Doors programme also broadcast a piece on the conference on Saturday 5th March.

 Address: Scotland's Rural College (SRUC), J F Niven Building, Auchincruive, Ayr KA6 5HW